Vyral/base-template/_posts/2021-07-16-we-cant-wait-to-see-you-at-our-summer-social.md

 ---
 layout: post
-title: Come To Our Summer Event
+title: We Can't Wait to See You at Our Summer Social!
 date: 2021-07-16 00:00:00
 tags:
   - The Wolek Group